PlaceOS/docs/tutorial/backend/room-booking-import.md

 ```

-The script below supports redistribution and customisation via the command line options.
+The script below supports redistribution and customization via the command-line options.
 You can also update the defaults and run it without any options.

 ```ruby